 So in such a scenario, how can you be so different and unique enough that all other hundred candidates lose their chance and fold up?
-This is where the importance and significance of making an impact during your interview session comes into play.
+This is where the importance and significance of making an impact during your interview session come into play.
 An interview with just plain basic words, no matter how strong, is today not enough to convince your employer about yourself.It requires much more, it is like a performance that athletes give out on the field.
-It requires proper preparation and application, before you can make a resounding impact, enough to get you hired.
-So we will be talking about four such mind blowing techniques that can assist you in making the right impression.
+It requires proper preparation and application before you can make a resounding impact, enough to get you hired.
+So we will be talking about four such mind-blowing techniques that can assist you in making the right impression.

 Prepare yourself well

 As we said a job interview today is like a replica of a performance by an athlete in the field.
 You have to be prepared.
 So first prior to going to an interview session prepare yourself in the right way.
 For that you will need to start with researching on the job role you have applied for.
 Find out key skills that you think are your strengths within that job description and you will have an easier time convincing.
 Another way of preparation is doing the research on your company, find its values, objectives, life as employees everything.

 Your employer will be very interested to know what makes each candidate unique and different.
 Based on those one or two unique characteristics, one of the candidates will be hired.
 So go beyond the basic, I can do this, and I can do that part.
 Show your X Factor means, find one quality that you think will impress your employer about you.
 This can be your talent to do something, your ability to lead a team or your work ethic.
 Always show your X factor during an interview to make a great impact.

 Show your passion

 Next in line, is showing how passionate you are about the job.
 Passion leads to motivation and growth, so if your employer thinks you absolutely passionate about this role, he would love to give you a chance to prove yourself.